Treatments for Ulcerative Colitis

-For this type of colitis, the guidelines recommend three anti-inflammatory medications:
+For this type of colitis, the guidelines recommend three main types of medication:

 - Oral aminosalicylates.
-This class of medication is effective in treating inflammation in distal colitis.
-It includes medications by the names: Asacol, Pentasa, Mezavant, Salofalk, and Salazopyrin
+This group of medications is taken by mouth.
+It includes Asacol, Pentasa, Mezavant, Salofalk, and Salazopyrin

 - Topical aminosalicylates.
-The aminosalicylate drug mesalazine (also known as mesalamine) works directly on the affected bowel wall when given as a suppository or enema.
-Salofalk and Pentasa are available as both suppositories and enemas.
+The aminosalicylate drug mesalazine works directly on the affected bowel wall when it is given as a suppository, or enema.
+Salofalk and Pentasa both come in suppositories and enemas.

 - Topical steroids.
 Steroids, also known as corticosteroids, are used for many different conditions that involve inflammation.
 For topical use in ulcerative colitis, steroids are given as an enema, suppositories or foam.

-Each of these medications typically works well to reduce inflammation in mild to moderate ulcerative colitis.
-The guidelines indicate that topical mesalazine is the most effective form of therapy when the inflammation appears only on the left side of the colon.
-The guidelines suggest using the combination of topical mesalazine and an oral aminosalicylate when the inflammation involves the entire colon.
-Although aminosalicylates tend to work quickly (improvement may occur within a few weeks), the maximum effect may take up to 2 months.
+Each of these medications usually works well against mild to moderate ulcerative colitis, so the patient can choose which they prefer, based on things like price, side effects or the way the drug is taken..
+The guidelines point out that topical mesalazine is the most effective form of therapy when the inflammation is only involving the left side of the colon, so this should be kept in mind.
+The guidelines also suggest using topical mesalazine and an oral aminosalicylate together if a stronger effect is needed when the inflammation is involving the entire colon.

 Maintaining remission in mild to moderate left-sided colitis